fimonsuglsang/aucolr/README.md

 By default, this function returns a single code for AU blue.

-The three palette funtions (palet, paletdark, paletlong) all return a character vector of the corresponding colors.
+The three palette functions (palet, paletdark, paletlong) all return a character vector of the corresponding colors.
 The order of the colors correspond to the order on the web page, for a custom order use *picker*.

 ## Data frames